reduxframework/docs/docs/guides/advanced/wp-filesystem-proxy.md

 ## Chmod / File Permissions
 By default, the WP_FileSystem API uses default values for chmod (read/write permissions).
-These are in the form of the declared FS_CHMOD_DIR for directories or FS_CHMOD_FILE for files.
+These are in the form of the declared `FS_CHMOD_DIR` for directories or `FS_CHMOD_FILE` for files.
 Do not worry about setting these values yourself.

 ::: tip
 If you **must** override the default chmod settings, you may pass in a chmod argument for all actions except object and unzip.
-To do so, pass a string or int: `0644` as this argument value.
+To do so, pass a string or int: `0644` as this argument's value.
 :::

 ## Possible Calls & Arguments.

 ### `mkdir`
-Creates a directory.
-It will even make multiple children directories even it if it doesn't exist.
+Create a directory.
+It will even make multiple child directories even it if it doesn't exist.

 ```php
 $redux = Redux::get_instance( 'OPT_NAME' ); // TODO - Use your opt_name